sundervatairaman/Interactive-Saturation-and-Shale-Volume-Analysis-from-well-logs-using-Ploty-and-Dash/README.md

-# Saturation and Shale Volume Analysis Tool
+# Saturation and Shale Volume Analysis Tool using Ploty and Dash

 ## Overview
 This project provides Python functions to analyze well log data for calculating saturations and shale volumes, as well as generating visualizations to interpret subsurface properties.
-The tools leverage **Plotly** for interactive plotting and are designed to work with data that includes depth, resistivity, porosity, and other well log parameters.
+The tools leverage **Plotly** and **Dash**for interactive plotting and are designed to work with data that includes depth, resistivity, porosity, and other well log parameters.

 ---